garrynwong/service-level-agreements-ticket-lifecycle-and-resolution/README.md

 <h3>Step 2: Classification (Investigation)</h3>
 <p></p>

-- Assess the details and diagnosis of the issue; categorize the ticket based on SLAs for priority and aspects of service
+- Assess the details and diagnose the issue; categorize the ticket based on SLAs for priority and aspects of service

 <br>